marcgenesis/broadcast/README.md

  * message (string)
  * listener (object)

 Returns a boolean (true for success, false for failure).
-Ignore_all
+Ignore_all stops the listener from listening to the supplied message entirely.

+#### is_listening(message, listener, action)

+Parameters:
+ * message (string)
+ * listener (object)
+ * action (string - optional)

+Returns a boolean stating whether or not the listener is listening to the supplied message.
+If an action is specified, it verifies if the listener is listening with a specific action.

+#### is_registered(message)

+Parameters:
+ * message (string)

+Returns a boolean stating whether or not the supplied message is registered.

+#### listen(message, listener, action, once)